Brexit: information for new EU students

 The Graduate Immigration Route is a new UK post-study work visa.
-It is set to be introduced for international students completing a UK degree from the summer of 2021 or after.
+It is set to be introduced for international students completing a UK degree from 01 July 2021.

 This is applicable for the 2020/21 academic year only.
 This route is not available for current EU students who have started their course before 2020-21.